Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: Sample Complexity Bounds (Proofs of Section )

 \subsection{Good event}

 We consider the following concentration event

-where we recall that the bonuses $b_h^t(s,a)$ are defined in \eqref{eq:bonus}. \begin{lemma} The good event $\cG$ holds with probability at least $1-\delta$. \end{lemma} \begin{proof} Let $\mathrm{kl}(x,y)$ (resp. $\mathrm{TV}(x,y)$) denote the Kullback-Leibler divergence (resp. the total variation distance) between two Bernoulli distributions with means $x$ and $y$.
-By applying Pinsker's inequality followed by Proposition 2 of \cite{jonsson2020planning} and a union bound, we have that
+where we recall that the bonuses $b_h^t(s,a)$ are defined in \eqref{eq:bonus}. \begin{lemma} The good event $\cG$ holds with probability at least $1-\delta$. \end{lemma} \begin{proof} The proof easily follows from Hoeffding's inequality for sub-Gaussian distributions and a union bound: